OreBadmus/clipboard-landing-page-master/README.md

 Try integrating a JavaScript clipboard feature to make it interactive

-Explore using SASS for better organization and reuse
+Explore using SASS for better organization and reuse.

 ### Useful resources